TOSIT-IO/tdp-collection/docs/ARCHITECTURE.md

 The ansible inventory file has 2 important roles in TDP:

 1. As a source of truth for the node addresses
-2. As mechanism to control to which servers the TDP roles deploy the hadoop services to.
+2. As mechanism to control to which servers the TDP roles deploy the Hadoop services to.

 These `domain` host variable should be present in the inventory file.
 The TDP `access_fqdn` plugin builds a fully qualified domain name dynamically from the ansible inventory file entries.
 It returns `access_fqdn`, or `access_sn` + `domain`, or `inventory_hostname` + `domain` (checking if variables exist for the host in this order).